ayushrawat10/ProdBot/README.md

 # ProdBot
-Prod Bot - your ultimate productivity companion! 🚀🎵
+Prod Bot - your ultimate Discord productivity companion! 🚀🎵

 Prod Bot is a versatile Discord bot designed to boost your productivity and enhance your music experience.
 With a range of powerful features, it's your go-to assistant for efficient work sessions and enjoyable music sessions.